 - Litigation Hold Procedure is the process whereby the College sends a notice to all involved departments suspending the normal operation of document destruction policies for particular records relevant to any pending or potential claim or action.
 Notwithstanding the applicable records retention schedule, documents that are subject to a particular Litigation Hold Notice must be retained until the hold is removed.

-- Records Coordinator is the person designated by the Chief Financial Officer who has the authority and responsibility to dispose of paper and electronic documents in accordance with approved records disposition authority under TBR Guideline 1:12:01:00, Disposal of Records.
+- Records Coordinator is the person designated by the President who has the authority and responsibility to dispose of paper and electronic documents in accordance with approved records disposition authority under TBR Policy 1.12.01.00, Disposal of Records.

 - Notification of Litigation

-- All employees have an affirmative duty to inform the Records Coordinator when they receive notification of any claim or action or threat of any claim or action against the College.
+- All employees have an affirmative duty to inform the Records Coordinator or designee when they receive notification of any claim or action or threat of any claim or action against the College.

 - Employees are considered to be in receipt of notice of a claim or action when they receive a complaint, summons, and/or other official documents(s) related to a lawsuit or claim.

-- The Records Coordinator, in consultation with the TBR office of General Counsel, will determine whether the notification received warrants issuance of a Litigation Hold Notice.
+- The Records Coordinator or designee, in consultation with the TBR office of General Counsel, will determine whether the notification received warrants issuance of a Litigation Hold Notice.

 - Employee's Notification of Litigation to Legal Counsel

-- Employees who have notice of any pending or potential claim or action against the College must inform the Records Coordinator, in writing, of the matter.
-The Records Coordinator will contact the TBR office of General Counsel for review and guidance.
+- Employees who have notice of any pending or potential claim or action against the College must inform the Records Coordinator or designee, in writing, of the matter.
+The Records Coordinator or designee will contact the TBR office of General Counsel for review and guidance.